kharrigian/smgeo/README.md

 ## Disclosure

-*Important*: As of March 24, 2023, the [backend](https://github.com/kharrigian/retriever) I use for collecting new user comments from Reddit is functional but not stable.
-The Pushshift.io backend has been undergoing a transition and I cannot guarantee that all functionality provided in this package will operate as intended.
-Please consult the Pushshift subreddit to check on the status of the backend.
-There are currently known issues with accessing data from certain time periods.
-If you have the resources (i.e., storage), I recommend using the dumps of data available from Pushshift.io; they do not have the same limitations with rate limiting and server downtime.
+*Important*: As of July 7, 2023, the [backend](https://github.com/kharrigian/retriever) I use for collecting new user comments from Reddit is not functional.
+This is due to a policy change from Reddit regarding third-party APIs.
+The `smgeo` package can still be used for cached data, but currenty doesn't support application to new data.

 ## Installation